praneethsonu/aws-serverless-geoserver-infrastructure/How to get started/1. Set up infrastructure/README.md

 In this section:

-- A Virtual Private Cloud (VPC).
+- A Virtual Private Cloud (VPC) and create Security Groups.
-- A PostgreSQL database using Amazon PostgreSQL.
+- A PostgreSQL database using Amazon RDS.
 - An Amazon Elastic File System (EFS) for shared storage.
 - An administration server to allow you to perform database setup tasks.
 - Security groups that will control access to the database and shared storage.